Early identification of need and risk

 The vast majority of children will arrive with family members who are able to safeguard and meet their needs with minimal support and signposting.

-It is likely that an initial assessment of need and early identification of immediate support needs will be undertaken within a Welcome Hub.
-However, the person or family arriving from Ukraine may then go on to reside in another local authority area.
-In such cases, clear lines of communication between the hub and the receiving authority should be in place to pass on relevant information, with the consent of the person arriving from Ukraine.
+An initial assessment of needs should be undertaken within a Welcome Hub.
+Clear lines of communication between the hub and the receiving authority should be in place to pass on relevant information, with the consent of the person arriving from Ukraine.
 It is noted that consent is not required in cases where there are child protection concerns, or in cases where it is known or believed that an adult is at risk of harm, as per the Adult Support and Protection (Scotland) Act 2007.

-Any child or adult at risk of harm regardless of their journey point should be referred immediately to the local social work department and / or Police Scotland.
+Any child or adult at risk of harm, regardless of their nationality or journey route, should be referred immediately to the local social work department and/or Police Scotland.

 Consideration should be given to whether assessment or intervention is required because the individual: